clickbar/dot-diver/README.md

 # Dot Diver 🌊🔍

-A lightweight, powerful, and dependency-free TypeScript utility library that provides types and functions to work with object paths in dot notation.
-Dive into your objects with ease, while maintaining comprehensive type safety! 🎉
+A lightweight, powerful,  dependency-free and over engineered TypeScript utility library that provides types and functions to work with object paths in dot notation.
+Dive into your objects with ease, while maintaining complete type safety! 🎉

 Dot notation is a popular and convenient way to access deeply nested properties in objects.
-With Dot Diver, you can safely work with object paths in TypeScript projects, ensuring type correctness and productivity!
+With Dot Diver, you can safely work with object paths in TypeScript projects, ensuring complete type safety and avoiding runtime errors.

 Example: